SU-SWS/decanter-web/content/_pages/brand-design-elements-color.md

 All Stanford Websites and web‐based applications are required to be accessible to its students, faculty, staff and participants in the University’s programs and activities who have disabilities by conforming to WCAG 2.0 Level AA.

+If in doubt, you can check the color contrast of colors in Stanford's palette by using the [Stanford Color Contrast Chart tool](https://uit.stanford.edu/accessibility/concepts/color/checker).

-<a href="https://soap.stanford.edu/tips-and-tools/tips/color" class="su-link--action">Learn more about colors and accessibility on the Stanford Online Accessibility Program site</a>
+<a href="https://uit.stanford.edu/accessibility/concepts/color" class="su-link--action">Learn more about colors and accessibility on the Stanford Office of Digital Accessibility (SODA) site</a>

 <a name="depreciated-colors"></a>

-## Depreciated Colors:
+## Deprecated Colors:

 * `$su-color-digital-blue-dark` replaces `$su-color-blue` as the new variable
 * `$su-color-digital-blue` replaces `$su-color-bright-blue` as the new variable